jwtk/jjwt/README.md

 ## Installation

-Use your favorite Maven-compatible build tool to pull the dependency (and its transitive dependencies) from Maven Central:
+Use your favorite Maven-compatible build tool to pull the dependency (and its transitive dependencies) from Maven Central.

+Maven:

 ```xml
 <dependency>